 Hongdae, Bukchon Hanok Village, and even Gangnam are home to many popular cafes you should not miss.

-Go for a facial
+Go for a facial treatment

 Learn to make Makgeolli